Tal-lev/UnderworldRites/README.md

 ## Features

 - Adds **three** keepsakes based of Pyre Talismans
-- Adds **six** enemies based on Pyre races and their elite variants
+- Adds **seven** enemies based on Pyre races and their elite variants
 - Enemies are implemented through the 'Vow of Menace', replacing enemies in Erebus.
   - Adds a 3rd stage to the vow that increases the to 100% chance to replace enemies